Noovolari/leapp/docs/configuring-integration/configure-aws-single-sign-on-integration.md

 ---
-title: "Configure an AWS Single Sign-On integration"
+title: "Configure an AWS Identity Center (ex AWS Single Sign-On) integration"
 description: "AWS Single Sign-On (AWS SSO) is a cloud service that allows you to grant your users access to AWS resources across multiple AWS accounts."
 pageType: "integration"
-structured_data_how_to_title: "Configure an AWS Single Sign-On integration"
+structured_data_how_to_title: "Configure an AWS Identity Center (ex AWS Single Sign-On) integration"
 structured_data_how_to_tip1: "Click on the _Add integration_ button in the sidebar"
-structured_data_how_to_tip2: "Select AWS Single Sign-On as _Integration type_"
+structured_data_how_to_tip2: "Select AWS Identity Center (ex AWS Single Sign-On) as _Integration type_"
 structured_data_how_to_tip3: "Provide the required information (described in the next section)"
 structured_data_how_to_tip4: "Click on the _Add integration_ button"
-social_title: "Configure an AWS Single Sign-On integration"
+social_title: "Configure an AWS Identity Center (ex AWS Single Sign-On) integration"
-social_description: "AWS Single Sign-On (AWS SSO) is a cloud service that allows you to grant your users access to AWS resources across multiple AWS accounts."
+social_description: "AWS Identity Center (ex AWS Single Sign-On) is a cloud service that allows you to grant your users access to AWS resources across multiple AWS accounts."
 social_relative_image_path: "aws-single-sign-on-integration.png"
 sitemap_video_title: "Configure an AWS Single Sign-On integration"
 sitemap_video_content: "newuxui/aws-sso.mp4"
 ---

-## What is AWS Single Sign-On
+## What is AWS Identity Center (ex AWS Single Sign-On)

-AWS Single Sign-On (AWS SSO) is a cloud service that allows you to grant your users access to AWS resources across multiple AWS accounts.
+AWS Identity Center (ex AWS Single Sign-On) is a cloud service that allows you to grant your users access to AWS resources across multiple AWS accounts.

 AWS SSO provides a directory that you can use to create users, organize them in groups, and set permissions across those groups; alternatively, you can obtain them from your Microsoft Active Directory or any standards-based identity provider, such as Okta Universal Directory or Azure AD.